 Method #4: Get a Male Cat

-An extreme measure for most, but if desperation calls then one option you do have is to get a cat of your own.
+An extreme measure for most again, but if desperation calls then one option you do have is to get a cat of your own.
 Cats are notoriously territorial, it’s why you have a poop problem in the first place after all.
 If you have your own cat then they will territorially look over your garden, fending off competition from neighbouring cats.

 Of course, the main disadvantage here is that you now have a cat and with that cat is your responsibility.
 So if you’ve never wanted a cat before then you’re probably best skipping over this method of a deterrent.